 11 March 2021

-Over recent years the number of tropical storms and their intensity has steadily increased , posing real challenges to companies whose assets sit in their path.
-The devastation unleashed by hurricanes can severely disrupt operations and be costly in both lost revenues and repairing damage.
-To minimize disruption and to quickly recover from hurricanes, organizations are implementing strategies to become more resilient to this growing threat.
+Over recent years the number of tropical storms and their intensity has steadily increased, posing fundamental challenges to companies whose assets sit in their path.
+The devastation unleashed by hurricanes can severely disrupt operations and be costly in both lost revenues and repairing the damage.
+Organizations are implementing strategies to become more resilient to the growing threat of hurricanes.

-There is increasing evidence that organizations that plan for disruption, have the tools in place to respond quickly and adapt to events are ultimately more successful and profitable.
-For companies operating offshore in the Gulf of Mexico, who face the annual risk of hurricane season, they need to put in place the plans, procedures, and technology to ready their offshore assets for the disruption caused by tropical storms.
+There is increasing evidence that organizations that plan for disruption can respond quickly and adapt to events and are ultimately more successful and profitable.
+Companies operating offshore in the Gulf of Mexico, who face the annual risk of hurricane season, need to implement the plans, procedures, and technology to prepare their offshore assets for the disruption caused by tropical storms.

 Jeffrey Lewis, Technical Advisor at BMT, has been helping organizations with offshore assets improve their resilience to hurricanes for almost 20 years.
 He said,